directus/directus/docs/reference/system/flows.md

 Name for the flow.

 `icon` **string**\
-Icon displayed in the Admin App for the flow.
+Icon displayed in the Data Studio for the flow.

 `color` **string**\
-Color of the icon displayed in the Admin App for the flow.
+Color of the icon displayed in the Data Studio for the flow.

 `description` **text**\
-Short description displayed in the Admin App.
+Short description displayed in the Data Studio.

 `status` **string**\
 Current status of the flow.
 One of `active`, `inactive`.
 Defaults to `active` when not specified.